-There are different reasons why you would want both an ABAP and an ABAP Managed Database Procedures (AMDP) implementation of a method.
+There are different reasons why you would want both an ABAP and an ABAP-managed database procedures (AMDP) implementation of a method.

 From a technical point of view, developing both is not a problem, since whether a method is written in SQLScript or ABAP is only determined when the method is implemented and doesn’t affect the definition of the method.
-In this blog, we’ll look at a few typical use cases where more than one implementation exists.
+In this blog post, we’ll look at a few typical use cases where more than one implementation exists.

 Clean Code: Separation of Concerns

 The principle of the separation of concerns was formulated in 1974 by Edsger W. Dijkstra.
 Under this principle, different tasks should also be performed by different components in a system.
 In our case, separation of concerns means that database access should not be mixed with other application code.
 Instead, different classes should be created for each aspect.

 If you adhere to this principle, two-track development of AMDP and ABAP implementations is also relatively simple.
 Classes for database access can be easily exchanged.

 If the application needs to run on different database systems, you can have one implementation in Open SQL and one in AMDP.
 Of course, you can also create special implementations for each of the other databases.